MathsJam/mathsjam-site/cities/christchurch.md

 location:
     group: rest-of-world
     pub_name: The Craft Embassy
-    description: 'in the Greenhouse pavilion on Level 1 of the Terrace, at 126 Oxford Tce.'
+    description: ' in the Greenhouse pavilion on Level 1 of the Terrace, at 126 Oxford Tce.'
     url: https://www.craftembassy.co.nz
     lon: 172.634268
     lat: -43.532654